- Biological Sciences Department

 7. QR77 Alberta News.
 "Out of this world technology to be transferred to the medical field".
 Peter Watts.
 Radio.
 19 April 2013.

 8. "The Tomorrow Cancer Project" Lethbridge College News.
 12 February 2013.

 Research InterestsThe Cancer Cell Laboratory focuses on two projects:

 1. The Prairie to Pharmacy Project.
 We are investigating plant species from the prairie ecological zone for novel anti-cancer compounds.
-To date, we have identified 12 species with interesting properties.
 This is a multidisciplinary project that includes collaborators with international pharmaceutical companies.

 2. Checkpoint Adaptation project.
 We examine how cancer cells respond to cancer treatments.
-We are testing the hypothesis that cancer cells escape a cytotoxic treatment by a pathway known as "checkpoint adaptation" (entering mitosis with damaged DNA).
-To test this, we use cultured human cells and cell biological techniques such as microscopy, RNA interference, transfection and Western blotting.
+We are testing the hypothesis that cancer cells undergo a pathway known as "checkpoint adaptation" (entering mitosis with damaged DNA).
+We use cultured human cells and cell biological techniques such as microscopy, RNA interference, transfection and Western blotting.